vikshittindwani/movie-recommended-system/README.md

 # Features

+# Content-Based Filtering
-# Content-Based Filtering: Recommends movies similar to a given movie based on textual data like genre, cast, and plot.
+: Recommends movies similar to a given movie based on textual data like genre, cast, and plot.

-# Collaborative Filtering: Recommends movies based on user preferences and ratings.
+# Collaborative Filtering:
+Recommends movies based on user preferences and ratings.

-# Interactive UI with Streamlit: A clean and modern interface for easy movie search and recommendations.
+# Interactive UI with Streamlit:
+A clean and modern interface for easy movie search and recommendations.

-# Search Functionality: Users can search for a movie and get recommendations instantly.
+# Search Functionality:
+Users can search for a movie and get recommendations instantly.

+# Visualization:
-# Visualization: Charts and graphs to show trends in movie recommendations.
+Charts and graphs to show trends in movie recommendations.

 # Installation

 # Prerequisites

-Make sure you have Python installed.
+* Make sure you have Python installed.
 Install the required libraries using:

 pip install pandas numpy scikit-learn streamlit requests beautifulsoup4